An Coimisiún Pleanála: History

 An Bord Pleanála was established by the Local Government (Planning and Development) Act 1976, assuming responsibility for planning appeals in March 1977.
 Its provisions have for the most part been carried over into the Planning and Development Act 2000.

 An Bord Pleanála was restructured and renamed to An Coimisiún Pleanála in June 2025, following the approval and phased commencement of the Planning and Development Act 2024.
 Former Health Service Executive director-general, Paul Reid, was named as its new chairperson.

 Controversy

 In April 2022 online news platform The Ditch reported that the body's deputy chairperson Paul Hyde had failed to declare his property interests to the board.
 Hyde resigned from his position in July 2022 before an investigation into the allegations by Remy Farrell SC was concluded.
 In October 2022 it was reported that the DPP had decided to initiate a criminal prosecution against Hyde.
 The following month, the body's chairman Dave Walsh announced he was taking early retirement amid ongoing controversy at the board.
+Paul Hyde eventually pled guilty to two of the nine counts charged against him and was initially sentenced to two two-month prison terms, but on appeal, he was given two suspended sentences and fined €6,000.